How will the Coronavirus Affect the Real Estate Market in Spain?

-In order to request it, you must meet certain requirements and provide specific documentation that you can see summarized in this link from Banco Santander, if you have any questions about it, write to us and we will gladly help you.
-As an important fact, we recommend that you make the request as soon as possible since it has an application period of up to 15 days after the end of the validity of the emergency decree.
+In order to request it, you must meet certain requirements and provide specific documentation that you can see summarized in this link from Banco Santander, If you have any questions about it, write to us and we will gladly help you.
+An important note, we recommend that you make the request as soon as possible since it has an application period of up to 15 days after the end of the validity of the emergency decree.

 On the other hand, the signing before Notaries of sales and mortgages are paralyzed, except in cases of urgency.
 You can get more information this article prepared by the Idealista team and again we offer help if you have any questions about this topic.

 With regard to rent, the public housing stock in Madridd and Catalunia have approved their respective rent moratoriums.
 Our opinion in this regard is that most of the owners in Spain are private natural persons, so we consider that it would not make any sense to apply a general moratorium on rent.

 What can happen in the coming months in the real estate sector in Spain?